-It's at this point that I start noticing a slight stinging, under my head and I see that I'm suffering the attack of the classic runner's ailment... "bloody nipples".
-And look that I had put a good amount of Vaseline.
-But visually it was much worse than it felt, which didn't bother me at all (and looking at pictures, it had started much earlier).
+It is at this point where I start to feel a slight itch, I lower my head and I see that I am suffering the attack of the classic runner's ailment... "bloody nipples".
+And I had put a good amount of Vaseline on my nipples.
+Mind you, visually it was a lot worse than it felt, which didn't bother me at all (and looking at photos, it had started much earlier).

 I'm controlling the rhythms, trying to attack 4:45 continuously to make up for those seconds I'd been losing.
 We reached the end of the promenade and already began to see the stadium in the distance, where the finish line was waiting for us.
 I pass the sign at kilometre 20, we have to press and give it our all.
 I'm on time and I know I'm going to make it.
 Will it be possible to go below 1:45?

 I don't do a final sprint, in fact the last 5 meters I relax.
 But I do get a last kilometer in 4:38.
 I reach the finish line and stop the time.
 I don't even look at it, I'm looking for air.
 As I continue towards the refreshment zone I check the final time: 1:45:00, dive.

 I managed to beat the goal I had set at the beginning of the season, which was to go below 1:50 and hopefully reach 1:45 (and I almost did!), but even though for many people that 1:45 is a record, I'm sure that when I tell you that I lowered my MMP by just over 30 minutes compared to the XXIX Marbella Half Marathonjust six months ago, you'll see it differently.